 26 And so all Israel shall be saved, as it is written, "'The Deliverer will come out of Zion, and he will turn away ungodliness from Jacob.

 27 And this is my covenant to them," "when I take away their sins."

-28 As concerning the gospel, they are enemies for your sakes, but as concerning the election, they are beloved for the father's sakes.
+28 As concerning the gospel, they are enemies for your sake, but as concerning the election, they are beloved for the father's sake.
 29 For the gifts and calling of God are without repentance.
 30 For as you in times past have not believed God, but have now obtained mercy through their unbelief, 31 Even so these have also now not believed so that through your mercy they also may obtain mercy.
-32 For God has concluded them all in unbelief so that he might have mercy upon all.
+32 For God has enclosed them all in unbelief so that he might have mercy upon all.

 33 O the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable his judgments are and his ways past finding out!
 34 For "who has known the mind of the Lord?
 Or who has been his counselor?"
 35 Or "who has first given to him, and it shall be recompensed to him again?"
 36 For from him, by him, and to him are all things, to whom be glory forever.
 Amen.